telerik/blazor-docs/components/grid/editing/popup.md

 The PopUp editing mode supports [validation]({%slug common-features/input-validation%}).
 To use it, all you need to do is decorate your model with the desired annotations.
 Validation errors will be shown in the popup and will prevent the Update operation.

->caption The Command buttons and the grid events let you handle data operations in PopUp edit mode
+>caption The Command buttons and the grid events let you handle data operations in PopUp edit mode (see the code comments for details)

 ````CSHTML
 @using System.ComponentModel.DataAnnotations